kordjamshidi/saul/saul-core/src/main/scala/edu/illinois/cs/cogcomp/saul/classifier/SL_model/README.md

 -The inference is done using the constraints that express the correlations between the Classifiers.

-This view implements the idea of collective classification in the framework of structured output prediction models and provides the possibility of using global first order constraints and domain knowledge easily in the structured learning model.
+This model implements the idea of collective classification in the framework of structured output prediction models and provides the possibility of using global first order constraints and domain knowledge easily in the structured learning model.

 The underlying inference is performed using ILP techniques.